-The Lay of Thrym.
+- The Lay of Thrym.
 All of it.
 Mjölnir is stolen by the frost giant Thrym, who demands Freyja's hand in marriage as a ransom.
 Naturally, the gods turn to resident Trickster Loki for an answer.
 His solution?
-Get Thorto pose as Freyja.
+Get Thor to pose as Freyja.
 So, Thor and Loki travel to Jotunheim for the wedding, and it falls to Loki to explain the blushing bride's odd behaviour.
 'Freyja' devours a whole ox?
 She's been so excited about her wedding, she hasn't eaten in a week.
 Her eyes are filled with fire?
 It's fine - she hasn't slept in a week either.
 Thrym demands his men to bring Mjölnir in to bless the bride, but this is too much for Thor and he seizes his hammer... and kills everyone in the room, but by the moral standards of the Aesir it's OK to do that if they're giants.
 Nowhere in the Poetic Edda does it mention Thor shedding his disguise, so one must picture a huge, hairy man beating people up in a dress.
-You've got to wonder how Loki explained the beard...

-Even better: in at least one version, it was Heimdall's idea to put Thor in drag, and Loki happily volunteered to be the bridesmaid because there is no way he is missing the show.
+- Even better: in at least one version, it is Heimdall's idea to put Thor in drag, and Loki happily volunteers to be the bridesmaid because there is no way he is missing the show.

-The gods making a game out of throwing things at Balder and watching them bounce off is funny as hell, too.
-I have to admit, if one of my friends became immortal that's what I'd do.
+- The gods making a game out of throwing things at Balder and watching them bounce off is funny as hell, too.

-It becomes signifiantly less stupid when one realises that Gesta Danorum pretty much suggests that it was a sword that killed himnote Then again, said sword was literally named "Mistletoe", so....
+- It becomes signifiantly less stupid when one realises that Gesta Danorum pretty much suggests that it was a sword that killed himnote .
 However, Gesta Danorum Balder is hilarious because he's basically the Norse god version of Gaston.